ncatlab/nlab-content/pages/4/5/9/6/6954/content.md

 +-- {: .un_thm}
 ######Theorem
-Let $V$ be a finite-dimensional vector space with a norm satisfying the parallelogram law.
-Then an isometry (distance-preserving function) $f \colon V \to V$ is an linear affine isomorphism.
+Let $V$ be a vector space with a norm satisfying the parallelogram law.
+Then an isometry (distance-preserving function) $f \colon V \to V$ is an injective linear affine map.
 =--

 +-- {: .proof}